 The SE also comes with cruise control, heated grips, a power socket, cornering LEDs 'self-healing' paint and a classy TFT colour dash, packed with lots information, including a completely useless-but-fun lean angle-o-meter.

-Styling has been tweaked (it still ain’t pretty), but the tubular aluminium chassis has been left alone, which is a good thing because the Versys 1000 is neutral and well balanced, albeit feeling top heavy at first.
+Styling has been tweaked (it still ain’t pretty), but the tubular aluminium chassis has been left alone, which is a good thing because the Versys 1000 is neutral and well balanced, albeit feeling top heavy at first, which can catch out shorter riders.

 Suspension in focus